mollie/api-documentation/source/reference/v1/payments-api/create-payment.rst

        .. type:: object
           :required: false

-     - Adding an Application Fee allows you to charge the merchant a small sum for the payment and transfer this to your own account.
-Set the ``applicationFee`` parameter as a small object with it’s own amount and description.
+     - Adding an Application Fee allows you to charge the merchant for the payment and transfer this to your own account.
+Set the ``applicationFee`` parameter as a small object with its own amount and description.
 The application fee amount must be at least about €1.00 less than the payment's ``amount`` parameter.